Our organizations and the people in them are more alike than different.

 Special Olympics Illinois athletes are subject matter experts in these areas!
 Our Global Messenger Program® affords our athletes the training to serve as representatives at a variety of functions.
 On average our 150 Global messengers reach an audience of 45,000-60,000 people each year.

-If you are seeking out non-traditional thought leaders to impart a positive message to your organization, please contact Valerie Day at email@example.com
+If you are seeking out non-traditional thought leaders to impart a positive message to your organization, please contact Amanda Spies at email@example.com

 Special Olympics Illinois engages companies and organizations in meaningful ways in order to connect them with our constituents – athletes, families, coaches and volunteers – as well as the general public who support our initiatives at our fundraising events throughout the year.